Choose Another Competitive Media Report

 (Source: "Addressable Enters the mainstream" DirectTV Advertising via Advertiser Perceptions, January 2023)

-• According to Pixalate, 98% of U.S. internet-connected households can be reached by CTV advertising - up from 92% in Q1 2022.
+• According to Pixalate, 98% of U.S. internet-connected households can be reached by CTV advertising.

 • Time Shifted TV reaches 61% of persons ages 18-49 weekly in 2023.